AP CSP: Questions About the Exam

 Read more

 To the best of their ability, teachers will ensure that students understand how to ethically use and acknowledge the ideas and work of others, as well as the consequences of plagiarism.
-The student’s individual voice should be clearly evident, and the ideas of others must be acknowledged, attributed, and/or cited.

 During the final submission process in the AP Digital Portfolio, students will be asked to attest that they have followed the performance task guidelines and have not plagiarized their submission.
+Each of the three components of the Create performance task must be submitted as final to be sent for scoring.

 Read more